 Another reason to use an MDE/ACCDB

 With Access in runtime mode (full version or the runtime version) running an MDB/ACCDB you must make sure that you do not have any un-handled/ un-trapped errors.
-Any un-trapped errors in the runtime mode this will cause Access to shutdown (appear to crash) with an MDB or ACCDB.
-This is not true with a MDE/ACCDB.
-Also variables are not reset, etc. It is a lot more stable when errors occur. if you use an MDE/ACCDE.
+Any un-trapped errors in the runtime mode this will cause Access to shut down (appear to crash) with an MDB or ACCDB.
+This is not true with an MDE/ACCDB.
+Also, variables are not reset, etc. It is a lot more stable when errors occur. if you use an MDE/ACCDE.

 How to split your database

-I normally start event database split.
+I normally start ever Access database with it split.
 I first create a database with only the tables.
-When I am ready to start creating the UI I create a new database for the front end.
-In the front end database I create linked tables to the back end database.
+When I am ready to start creating the UI, I create a new database for the front end.
+In the front end database, I create linked tables to the back end database.